morse-simulator/morse/doc/morse/dev/dev_workflow.rst

 regular calls to their ``default_action`` method.
 At this point the component will perform its task and update its internal data.

+To run a component at a lower frequency some calls to ``default_action`` can be skipped by setting the frequency in the Game Logic Sensor or more conveniently specifying the desired frequency in the builder script.
+The real frequency the ``default_action`` is called at can be read from the ``frequency`` property of the component.

 Time management
 ---------------